It's been 3 minutes and we're still staring at my 6 y.o niece laying as still as she can (face down) on the floor.

 (source Edrawsoft)

-4) Add an explanation If you still have to use technical terms (there might be many reasons and even if you're audience is on the same level as knowledge as you), make sure you add an explanation or clarification.
+4) Add an explanation If you still have to use technical terms, make sure you add an explanation or clarification.
+You can add links or use a simple threading technique.

 For example: Read these sentences:

-Confused?
-Each sentence requires a new image which makes your brain have to reengage each time to understand.
+Each sentence requires a new image which makes your brain work harder to reengage and understand.

 Did you find this issue helpful?
 Want your team to find their own A-ha moments ?— forward this edition of Why Our Words Work! with an invitation to subscribe